 Your sleep problems should improve within 7 to 10 days after you start taking triazolam.
 Call your doctor if your sleep problems do not improve during this time, if they get worse at any time during your treatment, or if you notice any changes in your thoughts or behavior.

 Triazolam should normally be taken for short periods of time (usually 7 to 10 days).
 You should not take triazolam for more than 2 to 3 weeks without talking to your doctor.
 If you take triazolam for 7 to 10 days or longer, triazolam may not help you sleep as well as it did when you first began to take the medication, and you may wake up more easily during the last third of the night.
 You may also start to feel anxious or nervous during the day, and you may develop dependence ('addiction'; a need to continue taking the medication) on triazolam.
 Talk to your doctor about the risks of taking triazolam for 2 weeks or longer.
-Do not take a larger dose of triazolam, take it more often, or take it for a longer time than prescribed by your doctor.

 You may have more difficulty falling asleep or staying asleep on the first few nights after you stop taking triazolam than you did before you started taking the medication.
 This is normal and usually gets better without treatment after one or two nights.